-Like these folks, I made the choice recently to go full-time with my podcast and leave my corporate career.
+Like these folks, I made the choice recently leave my corporate career and work part-time as a podcaster and a full-time Dad.
 It's been a wild ride so far, but I'm loving it.

-Not having a mortgage definitely gave me the confidence to take that leap.
-This is definitely MY FAVORITE benefit of all 10 benefits of a paid off house.
+Not having a mortgage definitely gave us the confidence to take those major lifestyle leaps.
+This is definitely MY FAVORITE benefit of all 15 benefits of a paid-off house.

 10. Easier Path to Financial Independence

 With a paid-off mortgage, you don’t have to save as much money to reach financial independence.
 Your expenses are now significantly lower.